“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “Ashley,” she says almost disbelievingly.

-“I know it’s been a couple of months, Kyla, but I didn’t think you’d forget me that quickly.”
+“I know it’s been a few months, Kyla, but I didn’t think you’d forget me that quickly.”

-Her jaw drops and she stares at me as if I’ve grown a second head, and I frown a little.
+Her jaw drops and she stares at me as if I’ve grown a second head, and I frown.

 “Is it really you?”